wanyuenmei/quilt/Contributing.md

 # Contributing

-We highly encourage contributions to Quilt from the Open Source community, everything from fixing spelling errors to major contributions to the architecture are welcome!
+We highly encourage contributions to Quilt from the Open Source community!
+Everything from fixing spelling errors to major contributions to the architecture is welcome.
 If you'd like to contribute but don't know where to get started, feel free to reach out to [Ethan](http://people.eecs.berkeley.edu/~ejj/contact.html) for some guidance.